Geobiology/Geobiology.github.io/Publications.md

 <i>Between 2009 and 2012 I worked for the Panama Geology Project -PIRE, a unique opportunity for understanding the impacts that the emergence of the Isthmus of Panama had on ancient marine and terrestrial biotas, presented by the Panama Canal expansion.
 Located at the Panama Canal Authority (ACP) facilities, I organized, curated, cataloged and imaged (all by myself!) a significant proportion of the more of 100.000 specimens recovered during the Panama Canal excavations, and coordinated their use for research.
 After that, I joined the Invertebrate Paleontology Division of the Florida Museum of Natural History as PhD student.</i>

 Vega, F. J., Nyborg, T., Kovalchuk, G., Luque, J., <b>Rojas-Briceño, A</b>., Patarroyo, P., et al. (2010).
 On some Panamerican Cretaceous crabs (Decapoda: Raninoida).
 Boletín de la Sociedad Geológica Mexicana 62, 263–279.
-Available at: http://www.jstor.org/stable/24921180.

 Vega, F. J., Nyborg, T., <b>Rojas-Briceño, A</b>., Patarroyo, P., Luque, J., Porras-MÃozquiz, H., et al. (2007).
 Upper Cretaceous Crustacea from Mexico and Colombia: similar faunas and environments during Turonian times.
 Revista mexicana de ciencias geolÃ3gicas 24, 403–422.

-Patarroyo, P., and Rojas, A. (2007).
+Patarroyo, P., and <b>Rojas</b>, <b>A</b>.
+(2007).
 La sucesión y la fauna del Turoniano de la Formación San Rafael en pesca y su comparación con la sección tipo en Samacá (Boyacá- Colombia-s.a.).
 Geologia Colombiana, 89–96.